 In recent years, Round Rock's population growth has aligned with projections from the Impact Fee Analysis.
-As a result, connections to the water and wastewater systems have increased as generally expected in terms of forecasts.
+However, connections to the water and wastewater systems have been less than expected over the past year and a half, most likely due to vacant inventory built in previous years for new residents moving to Round Rock.

-Given the increase in system connections and the upcoming infrastructure projects required to support this growth, the City updates its Water and Wastewater Master Plans and Impact Fee Report approximately every three years.
+Given the upcoming infrastructure projects required to support this population growth, the City updates its Water and Wastewater Master Plans and Impact Fee Report approximately every three years.
 This approach ensures that the City collects appropriate fees, ensuring that new development contributes its fair share toward the cost of necessary water and wastewater infrastructure.